milankinen/ffux/README.md

 ## Motivation

 Flux is the hottest keyword in the React circles nowadays.
-Although the latest Flux implementation have moved towards functional paradigms (immutability, monadic state transform) they still introduce a lot of boilerplate, complexity and potential bugs that could be avoided by adopting Functional Reactive Programming.
+Although the latest Flux implementations have moved towards functional paradigms they still introduce a lot of boilerplate, complexity and potential bugs that could be avoided by adopting Functional Reactive Programming.

 The goal of this project is to remove all of the complexity and provide a simple way to harness the power of FRP by using the mental